-If you decide to take ADO bus, you can get off either near Tulum ruins or at the main bus station in Downtown Tulum (or Centro).
-If you get off at the main bus terminal in Downtown Tulum, you can catch a taxi to your hotel, as there are plenty of them outside the bus terminal.
+If you decide to take ADO bus, you can get out either near Tulum ruins or at the main bus station in Downtown Tulum (or Centro).
+If you get off at the main bus terminal in Downtown Tulum, you can catch a taxi to your hotel outside the bus terminal.

-Things to know about taking a bus from Cancun to Tulum
+Things to know about taking a bus to Tulum

 There are a few Cancun to Tulum shuttle buses per day, but make sure to always check the schedule ahead of your trip, as they can change.
-You could also take a bus to Playa Del Carmen, and take a colectivo to Tulum from Playa del Carmen.
+You could also take a bus to Playa Del Carmen, and take a colectivo to Tulum from there.

 ✅ Since ADO buses make numerous stops along the way, they are a better option if you have extra time.
 Tickets can be purchased at the ticket office, or online.
 ADO also has its own app which can be used to download your tickets to show them to your driver before you get on a bus.

 If you are in downtown Cancun and need a quick ride, look for a colectivo, a small shared van that offers a quick and reliable transportation between major destinations in the region.